Extended Tummy Tuck/Extended Abdominoplasty for excess skin removal

 - It is important to keep in mind that you will have drainage tubes to drain any excess fluid from your body.

-Recovery after Extended Tummy Tuck
+Recovery after Extended Tummy Tuck (Abdominoplasty)

 - Firstly, it is important to keep in mind that each individual and body is different and everybody’s healing will differ slightly.